system-zero/system-zero/data/docs/la.md

     "two" : "string",
     "1"   : 1,
     "fn"  : func (x) { return this.one * x },
-    private privatevar : "accessible only by the members of the map" }
+    private "privatevar" : "accessible only by the members of the map" }

-  - the `this` keyword is being used from the members of the map and provide access to the other fields
+  - the `this` keyword is being used _only_ from the members of a map, and it provides access to the other fields, as it holds the value of the underlying map

   - keys are valid string identifiers and may start with a digit or an underscore

-  # Accessing maps
+  # Accessing maps.
+This is done by using a dot ('.') after a symbol that refers
+    to a Map Type.

     mm.one
     mm.fn (10)